 This chapter on European history examines industry and manufacturing growth in the 100-year period from 1750 to 1850.
 Get started in this chapter with a look at the growth of industry in Britain before moving on to watch the revolution unfold across the globe.
 You'll find out why this initial revolution took place and learn about some of the social and economic consequences resulting from rapid industrialization.
 At the end of this chapter you'll be familiar AP European History exam questions in the following areas:

-- Growth of the working class during this period
+- Examining ideologies of the working class during this period

 1. The Agricultural Revolution: Timeline, Causes, Inventions & Effects

 The Agricultural Revolution was a period of technological improvement and increased crop productivity that occurred during the 18th and early 19th centuries in Europe.
 In this lesson, learn the timeline, causes, effects and major inventions that spurred this shift in production.

 2. The Industrial Revolution (1750-1850): Growth & Impact

 This lesson will introduce the First Industrial Revolution.
 We will study the beginning of the Industrial Revolution, some of its major impacts, and its spread throughout the world.